SteveCTOS/SteveCTOS/README.md

     -  Open "Software Manager" and search for Dropbox and install.

   19. Setup Hylafax once connected to the fax modem.
+    -  run "faxsetup"
+    -  and you may need to run "faxaddmodem" when yo have a modem connected

   20. Install ALL user .bashrc files having first made a copy by running "CreateBashrcEntries.sh" found on the server
     -  in /ctool/bin and also in /ctools/dev/source/CreateAllUsers.sh.